 Few things thrill more than getting to experience a piece of immersive art.
 2-D art hanging on a wall is all well and good, but there’s something that sends the senses into overdrive about experiencing art that lets you walk in it.
 Pieces like Sondra Carr’s It Wouldn’t Be Make Believe, in which the artist turned a hotel room into a foreboding and dense jungle by hanging strips of green paper next to each other, makes the viewer feel like an animal pushing through tall grass.
 Olafur Eliasson conjured the ghost of a waterfall at the Scottsdale Museum of Contemporary Art with his stunning Beauty installation.
 And then there’s the jewel in the Phoenix Art Museum’s collection, Yayoi Kusama’s You Who Are Getting Obliterated in the Dancing Swarm of Fireflies.
 Viewers walk in a mirrored infinity room with strings of LED lights suspended in the dark; it’s a piece of art that makes you feel like you’re standing in the twinkling void of space.

-Travis Hutchinson’s "Moonage Virtual Reality" exhibition deserves a place of honor on that list of immersive art pieces.
+Travis Hutchison’s "Moonage Virtual Reality" exhibition deserves a place of honor on that list of immersive art pieces.
 The twist to the filmmaker’s trio of film art works, though, is that all the walking you’ll be doing is from the neck up.

 Opening this Saturday in the Phoenix Art Museum’s Ellman Fashion Design Gallery, "Moonage Virtual Reality" is a tribute to three of Hutchinson’s artistic heroes: Andy Warhol, David Bowie, and Kenny Scharf.
 Displaying outfits that were designed for or inspired by these three style titans (including a Campbell’s Soup dress), the exhibit also features a cardboard viewfinder painted by Scharf.
 But all these physical pieces of art are just window-dressing for the real draw: the 3-D goggles scattered across a cluster of white tables and swivel chairs.

 "Moonage Virtual Reality" is the first time the Phoenix Art Museum has exhibited a VR art show, and if the quality of this show is any indication, PAM's curators would do well to keep exploring this medium.
-Hutchinson’s films are an overwhelming delight.
+Hutchison’s films are an overwhelming delight.
 Viewed through VR goggles with a set of headphones piping in audio, each of the three films (varying in length from three to seven minutes) is soundtracked to a piece of music.
 The Scharf film is scored to the B-52s, while the Bowie and Warhol films are soundtracked by Bowie singing, respectively, “Hang On To Yourself” and the Velvet Underground deep cut “Foggy Notion."

 The goggles and headphones fit snugly, doing an excellent job at canceling out the outside world.
-One of the first things I noticed about experiencing Hutchinson’s VR work is how quickly you forget about the geography of the real world.
+One of the first things I noticed about experiencing Hutchison’s VR work is how quickly you forget about the geography of the real world.
 Spinning around in my chair, trying to take in all the images swirling and dissolving around me, I forgot about the table in front of me.
 The people in the room seemed to vanish; like a potent dose of psychedelics, the world outside “the experience” ceased to exist.

 The least impressive of the three was Mick Rock's Ziggy Stardust and the Spiders from Mars.
 It wasn't uninteresting — all three films gave me sensory overload — but the imagery of the film, edited together from Mick Rock’s archive of Bowie photographs, wasn’t surprising.
 Anyone with the slightest interest in Bowie or glam rock has seen these iconic images before.

-What made the film interesting was how Hutchinson played with the format: creating circles of Aladdin Sanes that surrounded the viewer, or turning images of Bowie in a kimono into a stretched-out giant.
+What made the film interesting was how Hutchison played with the format: creating circles of Aladdin Sanes that surrounded the viewer, or turning images of Bowie in a kimono into a stretched-out giant.
 The film took full advantage of its 360-degree capabilities, projecting imagery overhead and at the viewer's feet at the same time.
 It was a bit like watching Jacques Tati’s masterful film Playtime, where the screen is so filled with detail that you don't know where to look.
 It’s the kind of thing that offers multiple, conflicting planes of action and asks you to decide where you’re going to place your attention.
 Mick Rock, like the other two films in the "Moonage" series, demands repeat viewings to take it all in.